Sheds in gales sometimes land in peculiar places . . .

 The night vision camera obscura . . . the gale outside the shed drowning out the radio storm, while one of Pauls found recordings of local history rises above the din.

-click on image to play (you'll need Quicktime 6+)
+click on image to play (you'll need at least Quicktime 6+)

 In the night the wind picked up.
 Gales were forecast and I woke several times thinking of the mast, listening to the wind rattling my windows.